 "The regulatory body shall establish requirements that monitoring and measurements be performed to verify compliance with the requirements for protection and safety.
 The regulatory body shall be responsible for review and approval of the monitoring and measurement programmes of registrants and licensees."
 The regulatory body should have competence and resources to review and inspect the arrangements for clearance implemented by operating organizations, including the capability to make independent verification measurements.

 2.22.
 The regulatory body should review the appropriateness of any monitoring undertaken by operating organizations to verify compliance with clearance levels.
 Based on the results of this monitoring, the operating organization should decide whether material complies with the clearance levels.
 If the national framework involves approval by the regulatory body as to whether a specific material is suitable for clearance, it should be based on these monitoring results and the regulatory body's own verification programme.
-If this involves the use of statistically based methods by the operating organization, the approach should be fully documented and approved by the regulatory body prior to its implementation.
+If this involves the use of statistically based methods (decision making on the basis of measurement of samples, where the measurement results are evaluated on the basis of statistical analysis) by the operating organization, the approach should be fully documented, defining the number and locations of samples and statistical parameters to be met, and approved by the regulatory body prior to its implementation.